getsolus/solus-site.github.io/content/blog/2017-01-18-adopting-flatpak-to-reassemble-third-party-applications.md

 _However..._ This is not without weakness.
 It's long known that the system is far from robust, and while it is indeed integrated into the Software Center, it's not exactly reliable.
 Or quick.
-Additionally, there isn't even a way to automatically upgrade these .. source.. packages, as they have no native origin.
+Additionally, there isn't even a way to automatically upgrade these ..source.. packages, as they have no native origin.

 Clearly, a better approach is needed here.